AdobeDocs/pass.en/help/accountiq/limitations.md

 * When you are defining a new [segment](/help/accountiq/segments-timeinterval.md) for an operation you can add metrics.
 But if you select a saved segment then you cannot add more metrics to refine the segment.

-* Granularity and timeinterval selector is limited to one week or one month, which means data can be evaluated on a single week or a single month only.
+* Granularity and Time Interval selector is limited to one week or one month, which means data can be evaluated on a single week or a single month only.

-* Predefined intervals are currently disabled in granularity and timeinterval selector, and will be available in a future version.
+* Predefined intervals are currently disabled in Granularity and Time Interval selector, and will be available in a future version.